major/rhel7stig-sphinx/doc/source/medium.rst

 [org/gnome/desktop/screensaver]
 lock-delay=uint32 5

-After the setting has been set, run dconf update.
+The "uint32" must be included along with the integer key values as shown.

+Update the system databases:

+# dconf update

+Users must log out and back in again before the system-wide settings take effect.

 Check
 ~~~~~

 Verify the operating system initiates a session lock a for graphical user interfaces when the screensaver is activated.

+Note: If the system does not have GNOME installed, this requirement is Not Applicable.
 The screen program must be installed to lock sessions on the console.

-Note: If the system does not have GNOME installed, this requirement is Not Applicable.

 If GNOME is installed, check to see a session lock occurs when the screensaver is activated with the following command:

 # grep -i lock-delay /etc/dconf/db/local.d/*
 lock-delay=uint32 5

-If the "lock-delay" setting is missing, or is not set, this is a finding.
+If the "lock-delay" setting is missing, or is not set to “5” or less, this is a finding.

 Additional Data
 ~~~~~~~~~~~~~~~